Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 - Claudio Ciardelli: claudio.ciardelli@gmail.com
 - Kazunobu Ndong: ndongmefane@gmail.com

-points discussed in advance in any channel related to the bounty proposal and background research for your project. background of the proponent, team credentials. their motivation (including any conflict of interests or association to any governing bodies) any known backups already behind the solution (known token holders, organizations or collectives building on Kusama Network or participating in its governance mechanism in any way).

 ## Problem statement:
 The aim of this project is to solve the following issues found in current exchanges:
 - Centralized Exchanges